John Drew Barrymore: First roles in the United States

-Barrymore returned to features with supporting parts in While the City Sleeps (1956), for director Fritz Lang, and The Shadow on the Window (1957).
+Barrymore returned to features with supporting parts in While the City Sleeps (1956), directed by Fritz Lang, where he played the killer, and The Shadow on the Window (1957), where he played an antagonist.
 In 1957, he appeared in a production of Romeo and Juliet at the Pasadena Playhouse with Margaret O'Brien.
 He guest starred in Playhouse 90 (the original production of The Miracle Worker), Climax!, Westinghouse Desilu Playhouse and Wagon Train.

-In 1958, he changed his middle name to Drew, although he had been credited in past works as Blyth.
+In 1958, he changed his middle name to Drew.
 He had a supporting role in High School Confidential!
-(1958) at MGM, and the lead in Never Love a Stranger and MGM's interracial drama, Night of the Quarter Moon (1959) with Julie London.
+(1958) at MGM and the lead in Never Love a Stranger and MGM's interracial drama, Night of the Quarter Moon (1959) with Julie London.
 In December 1958, he was sentenced to three weekends in prison after a drunken public fight with his wife in a parking lot.
 In January 1959, his ex-wife sued for nonpayment of alimony.
 In March 1959, he was arrested for suspected hit-and-run drunk driving.
 In October 1959, he quit the touring company of Look Homeward, Angel after a week and a half of rehearsals.

-Europe
+European films

 Barrymore traveled to Italy to star in The Cossacks (1960) with Edmund Purdom.
-He stayed in Italy for the next few years with lead or main cast roles including appearances in The Night They Killed Rasputin (1960, playing Felix Yusupov), The Pharaohs' Woman (1961), The Centurion (1961), The Trojan Horse (1961, playing Ulysses), Pontius Pilate (1961, playing both Judas and Jesus), Invasion 1700 (1962) and Rome Against Rome (1964).
+He stayed in Italy for the next few years with lead or main cast roles, including appearances in The Night They Killed Rasputin (1960, playing Felix Yusupov), The Pharaohs' Woman (1961), The Centurion (1961), The Trojan Horse (1961, playing Ulysses), Pontius Pilate (1961, playing both Judas and Jesus), Invasion 1700 (1962) and Rome Against Rome (1964).

 During his five years in Europe, Barrymore appeared in the UK film The Christine Keeler Story (1963, filmed in Denmark) as Stephen Ward.

-Return to Los Angeles
+Return to the United States

 Barrymore returned to Los Angeles.
 He announced he made 16 films abroad, but "I'm not going to do anything bad any more.
 I feel I'm straightened out and down the block.
 Somewhere around the block I lost half my ego, so I don't work for applause."
 He also said he had started to write scripts.
-He guest starred on episodes of various television series, including Gunsmoke, Rawhide, The Wild Wild West, Run for Your Life, Jericho, and Dundee and the Culhane, and appeared in the 1967 television film Winchester '73.
+He guest starred on episodes of various television series, including Gunsmoke, Rawhide, The Wild Wild West, Run for Your Life, Jericho and Dundee and the Culhane and appeared in the 1967 television film Winchester '73.

 Barrymore's antisocial and erratic behavior continued to obstruct his professional progress.
-In the 1960s, he was occasionally incarcerated for drug use, public drunkenness, and spousal abuse.
+In the 1960s, he was occasionally incarcerated for drug use, public drunkenness and spousal abuse.
 In 1964, he went to prison for possession of marijuana.

-In 1966, Barrymore was signed to play a guest role as Lazarus in the Star Trek episode "The Alternative Factor".
-However, he failed to show up (replaced at the last minute by Robert Brown), resulting in a SAG suspension of six months.
+In 1966, Barrymore was cast in the role of Lazarus in the Star Trek: The Original Series episode The Alternative Factor but did not show up on the first day of shooting; Robert Brown replaced him at the last minute.
+Barrymore was suspended from SAG for six months after the Star Trek production filed a grievance.
+After the suspension was served to him in 1967, Barrymore's on-screen work became sporadic, sometimes with a few years between appearances.